ahmettoguz/database-initializer-postgresql/README.md

 - [Releases](#releases)
 - [System Startup](#system-startup)
 - [Contributors](#contributors)

 <br/>

 <h2 id="intro">📌 About Project</h2>

-The Core Database Initializer project provides a dockerized solution for initializing PostgreSQL databases with provided schemas and seed data.
+Database Initializer project provides a dockerized solution for initializing PostgreSQL databases with provided multiple schemas and seed data.
 It is particularly designed for development and testing processes, ensuring a consistent and reproducible database environment.

 <br/>

 <h2 id="technologies">☄️ Technologies</h2>